Annual Martin and Doris Rosen Summer Symposium: Remembering the Holocaust

 The Martin and Doris Rosen Summer Symposium offers free, in-depth Holocaust education featuring global experts, current research, and classroom-ready strategies.

 Presented by the Center for Judaic, Holocaust, and Peace Studies, the program welcomes teachers, students, and community members each year for this week-long event at the Appalachian State University campus in Boone, North Carolina.
+Many sessions are free and open to the public.

 July 9 – 15, 2026